- Search The Registry

 While suspended, Jackson was employed as a social worker in Los Angeles.
 Jackson returned to Atlanta and met with Stokely Carmichael, H. Rap Brown, and others active in the Black Power movement.
-However, his mother sent him back to Los Angeles after the FBI told her that he would die within a year if he remained with the Black Power movement.
-He would later return to college to earn his Bachelor of Arts in Drama in 1972.
+However, his mother sent him back to Los Angeles after the FBI told her he would die within a year if he remained with the Black Power movement.
+He would return to college to earn his Bachelor of Arts in Drama in 1972.
 In 1980, Jackson married actress and sports producer LaTanya Richardson.
-The couple has a daughter, Zoe (born 1982).
-In 2009, they started their own charitable organization to help support education.
+The couple has a daughter, Zoe (born in 1982).
+In 2009, they started their charitable organization to help support education.

 He came to prominence in the early 1990s had appeared in over 150 films, including Goodfellas, Jungle Fever, and his collaborations with director Quentin Tarantino including Pulp Fiction, for his role in Pulp Fiction, he was nominated for the Academy Award for Best Supporting Actor.
 With Jackson's permission, his likeness was used for the Ultimate version of the Marvel Comics character Nick Fury.
 He has subsequently played Fury in eleven Marvel Cinematic Universe films beginning with a cameo appearance in Iron Man (2008), as well as guest-starring in the television series Marvel's Agents of S.H.I.E.L.D.
 Jackson has provided his voice to several animated films, television series, and video games.

 Jackson campaigned during the 2008 Democratic Primary for Barack Obama in Texarkana, Texas.
 He said: "Barack Obama represents everything I was told I could be growing up.
 I am a child of segregation.
 When I grew up, and people told me I could be president, I knew it was a lie.
 But now we have a representative... the American Dream is a reality.
 Anyone can grow up to be a president."
 Jackson also said: "I voted for Barack because he was black.
 That's why other folks vote for other people – because they look like them".